mrt-prodz/Tiny-HTML5-Music-Player/README.md

 Tiny HTML5 Music Player is lightweight music player with no *dependencies*.
 You just need a modern HTML5 compatible browser such as Chrome, Firefox or IE9 and later.

+##Features:

+While being lightweight Tiny HTML5 Music Player has a couple features such as:

+* seek bar
+* colored progress on seek bar
+* colored buffered on seek bar
+* precise current time / total time of the MP3
+* keyboard shortcuts (toggle play/pause, next/previous, rewind)
+* automatic scaling of the player depending on the div size
+* automatically play the next track when the current MP3 has finished playing
+* loop when all MP3 have played

 If you want to generate waveforms for your MP3 you can use [SoX](http://sox.sourceforge.net/) and [gnuplot](http://www.gnuplot.info/), both available for free on Linux, Windows and OSX.

 ####Bash script to generate waveforms for all MP3 in the current directory: